TaiMino/taisukemino.com/src/pages/dai/index.md

 #### Pay Back DAI

-Go to [the CDP dashboard](https://cdp.makerdao.com/) you created in the part 2 of this series.
+Go to [the CDP dashboard](https://cdp.makerdao.com/) again.
 Click on _PAYBACK_ button in DAI position section.
 Then a new section will slide in at the right of your screen.

 ![](https://cdn-images-1.medium.com/max/800/1*oYXJFrwuXyQGThtzlTMeOA.png)